 Twitter Site Information

-- Choose a professional username (@username), preferably one that incorporates your name.
+- Choose a professional username, preferably one that incorporates your name.

-- You have 140 characters for your bio, so be concise and clear, mentioning your profession, main skills, and ultimate career goal.
-Keep the details relevant.
+- You have 140 characters for your bio, so be concise and clear: mention your profession, main skills, and ultimate career goal.
+Keep the details relevant and up-to-date.

 - The key to starting on Twitter is following valuable connections, listening to what they say, and interacting with them.

 - Build your community slowly, and follow higher-ups in companies, industry icons, recruiters, and other job seekers.

 - Respond to people's tweets by using the '@' sign and their username (also known as their "Twitter handle"), or just click on the reply button at the bottom of every tweet.